shmuel-ruppo/CD62L/README.md

 5. Run the DESeq2 analysis with `FDR_0.1/DESeq2_DE.R`
 6. The resulting `.rnk` file can be used for GSEA analysis

-For the list packagesused and their versions see [session info](sessionInfo.md)
+For the list packages used and their versions see [session info](sessionInfo.md)